-8. Go to your Server GTM container -> Admin -> Container Settings -> Change Tagging server URL to your subdomain.
+8. Go to your Server Google Tag Manager Server container -> Admin -> Container Settings -> Change Tagging server URL to your subdomain.

-9. Modified GTM tag on your website with a new Tagging server URL to your subdomain.
+9. Modified Google Tag Manager code on your website with a new Tagging server URL to your subdomain.
 It should look like this:

 10. Update tagging URL inside Google Analytics Tags or Google Analytics Variable inside your GTM web container.
 Open Google Analytics Tag -> More Settings -> Advanced Configuration -> Past your GTM subdomain inside Transport URL.

-Thanks it!
-Now you GTM server container runs from your subdomain and resistant to 3rd party cookie blocking.
+That’s it!
+Now your GTM server container runs from your subdomain and resistant to 3rd party cookie blocking.